hyperledger/fabric/docs/source/chaincode.rst

 Fabric Chaincode Lifecycle
 --------------------------

-The new Fabric chaincode lifecycle is being introduced as an alpha feature in Fabric version 2.0.
+The new Fabric chaincode lifecycle is being introduced as part of the v2.0 Alpha.
 The Fabric chaincode lifecycle is a process that allows multiple organizations to agree on the parameters of a chaincode before it can be used to transact on a channel.
 The new Fabric lifecycle offers several advantages over the old model.

 * **Multiple organizations must agree to a chaincode endorsement policy:** In the release 1.x versions of Fabric, one organization had the ability to set a